Privacy Policy

 Notice of Disclosure for a Business Purpose

-The following is a list of the categories of personal information we have disclosed about California residents for a business purpose in the 12 months preceding the date this Privacy Notice was last updated.
+The above list of the categories of personal information have been disclosed for a business purpose in the 12 months preceding the date this Privacy Notice was last updated.
 For a list of the categories of third parties with whom we’ve disclosed the information, please see How Do We Share Your Information above.

 Notice of Sale and Sharing